The Stonesfield Soap Company

 From that, I became determined to find out as much as I could and started to make more cold-process soaps and balms.
 Friends commented on them and asked to try them.
 Their positive feedback, and requests for more samples, encouraged me to take the (very!) big step of becoming fully safety assessed, EU compliant, and setting up my own company.
 Whilst very daunting, I have never once regretted it.
 I have found something I believe in, love doing and am keen to share with others.

 Where possible, we try to source local ingredients, such as the virgin rapeseed oil, honey and goatmilk used in many of our soaps.
 Our lavender, calendula and borage flowers are all home-grown and pesticide-free.
-We are aiming to increase our range home-grown flowers (cornflowers for 2014 and chamomile for 2016) and to include home-grown, or locally-sourced, fruits and vegetables.
+We are aiming to increase our range home-grown flowers (cornflowers and chamomile) and to include home-grown, or locally-sourced, fruits and vegetables.
 Additionally, the majority of the flowers we grow provide excellent food sources for pollinators such as honey bees, bumble bees and solitary bees; we always grow lavender, borage, cornflowers and calendula as much for the benefit to pollinators as well as for their value in infusions.
 When harvesting the flowers, we ensure that the bees have plenty left to provide them with nectar and pollen.

 Tanya Bainbridge, founder and owner of The Stonesfield Soap Company along with her cat, Troy